 There are many different types of air bed depending on your requirements and many different factors to consider when comparing which option is the best fit for your needs.
 This is the first step of finding your best air bed.

 One obvious consideration is the size.
 Do you want a double air bed or a single air bed?

 For most people, the double makes most sense as it will allow you to host more than one person at once and also cater to couples.
 It makes for a much more comfortable bed for a single individual too, giving them space to stretch out and make themselves at home.
 For parties and sleepovers, friends can also share a double in sleeping bags to make better use of the available space.

 But double air beds are also more expensive and they take up more room on the floor.
 If you’re living in a very small apartment, then you may only have room for a single.
 Likewise, if you have a precise use-case scenario in mind (hosting a particular friend on a regular basis for instance), then you might choose a single to save money.

 Note that some air beds will come with a built-in electric pump.
 This can be a very useful feature that allows the bed to inflate itself while you stand back and watch, or while you entertain your guests.
 This is a great bonus but of course means the mattress needs to be near a power outlet.
 It also increases the price.

 Other mattresses will require an external pump but if you already have one lying around, then that can save you money.
 Note as well that a mattress with an external pump will also make more sense for those wanting to take it camping.

-The material is going to impact on the durability and the comfort of your air bed.
+The material is going to impact on the durability and the comfort of your best air bed.
 Most modern inflatable beds are made from vinyl while some have a microsuede finish along the top to add extra comfort.

 Comfort matters a little less though, seeing as you can easily enough throw a blanket over the top.
 Our priority here is the thickness of the material and you shouldn’t settle for less than 20 gauge.
 One of the quickest ways to waste your money is to find a puncture in your air bed days after you have purchased it.